Coronavirus: Help For Families And Individuals

 While we are no longer being told to stay at home as we were earlier in the year, the advice is still to minimise social interaction.
 When mixing with people not in your household you should be remaining at least 2 metres away from them.
 Face coverings should be worn in shops and on public transport except for people who are exempt.

 From Monday 14 September it will be illegal to gather inside or outside in groups of more than six.

-Being asked to stay inside and not see friends and family is daunting, but there are lots of ways you can stay in touch, using social media for messages, or video calls.
+Being asked not to see friends and family in larger groups is daunting, but there are lots of ways you can stay in touch, using social media for messages, or video calls.
 You should make sure you stay feeling connected even if you can’t physically be together.
 Lots of people will also be struggling so it will be helping them to make contact with them.

 If you usually collect your pension from the Post Office, you can now arrange for a trusted person to collect this on your behalf with your card.
 Find out how to give permission for a trust person to collect your pension for you on the Post Office website.

 In addition, you can donate sanitary/toiletry products via the Hygiene Bank website.

 If you want to help others in the community, you can also register your interest on our website.
 If you are part of a group that is helping others in the community, you can promote the work you're doing in your area on our website too.